21.01.2021 | Switzerland's largest alpine solar power plant to be built at the Muttsee dam

-Thanks to the sunshine in the Glarus Alps, the photovoltaic plant on the Muttsee dam will deliver a great deal of power, especially during the winter months.
-Project Manager Christian Heierli explains why this winter power is so important, and why it is not yet clear whether this pioneer facility will be profitable.
+Thanks to the sunshine in the Glarus Alps, the solar plant on the Muttsee dam, which will be built in summer 2021, will deliver a great deal of power, especially during the winter months.
+Project Manager Christian Heierli explains why this winter power is so important.

 Christian, why does it make sense to install a solar plant on the Muttsee dam?